dividigital/payuservice/README.md

 # payuservice

-A new Flutter project.
+Earn money by adding members & recharges.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is made using Flutter.

+Copuright 2023 | This Source code is property of Pay U Service

 A few resources to get you started if this is your first Flutter project: